Informfully/Experiments/experiments/recsys_2025/README.md

   If any columns are empty or null, we add the article ID to **incomplete_ids**.
   This flags them for removal.
   * c) We then cleaned the article data, where all articles in **incomplete_ids** are removed from the item pool.
-  This results in a clean data collection that is then converted to a CSV.
+  This results in clean data collection, which is then converted into a CSV.
   The CSV file contains the following attributes: article_id, title, body, published_date, and category.
   This file serves as the input for the next step, the data enrichment.
   Upon successful completion, the output of **data_cleaning.py** creates the following files: incomplete_article_ids.txt (the removed items) and cleaned_articles.csv (for article enrichment).